Smalltooth sand tiger: Distribution and habitat

 Smalltooth sand tigers have been caught at widely scattered locations throughout the world, indicating a possibly circumtropical distribution.
 In the eastern Atlantic Ocean, it is known from the Bay of Biscay south to Morocco, including the Mediterranean Sea, the Azores, and the Canary Islands.
-In 2023, the species was also found in The Solent after a dead smalltooth sand tiger washed ashore at Lepe, Hampshire.
-In the western Atlantic, it has been reported from off North Carolina and Florida (USA), the Yucatan Peninsula (Mexico), and Fernando de Noronha (Brazil).
+In March 2023, the species was also found in The Solent after a dead smalltooth sand tiger washed ashore at Lepe, Hampshire, and the following month a 14 ft specimen was found in County Wexford, Ireland.
+In the western Atlantic, it has been reported from off North Carolina and Florida (USA), the Yucatan Peninsula (Mexico), Fernando de Noronha (Brazil) and even, much more recently, from Malpelo Island near Colombia.
 It occurs throughout the Indian Ocean, from South Africa, Madagascar, and Tanzania in the west to the Maldives and the Southwest Indian Ridge in the east.
-In the northern Pacific, it is known from off Japan, Hawaii, California, and Colombia, and in the southern Pacific it is known from New Caledonia, eastern Australia, and New Zealand.
+In the northern Pacific, it is known from off Japan, Hawaii, California, and in the southern Pacific it is known from New Caledonia, eastern Australia, and New Zealand.
 In New Zealand, this species can be found off the coasts of the Bay of Plenty, New Plymouth, and Hawkes Bay.
 It has also been filmed near Raoul Island.